 2x QSC K12.2 with stands

-Mixing Console:
+Mixing Consoles:

 1x Yamaha MG12XU